-To ensure this doesn’t happen, research the HR field, go to the Society for Human Resources Management (SHRM) website (www.shrm.org), and/or reach out to peers and colleagues who may be willing to introduce you to their HR reps or point you in the right direction so you can speak with someone who works in HR management every day.
+To ensure this doesn’t happen, research the HR field, reach out to members of the Society for Human Resources Management (SHRM), and talk to peers and colleagues who may be willing to introduce you to their HR reps so you can conduct an informational interview with someone who works in HR management every day.

 College courses, graduate studies, and prep work for a national HR-related certification will provide you with focused training in a variety of topics such as hiring/recruiting, staff training, performance assessment, compensation and benefits administration and analysis, employment law, and regulatory compliance.
 This training will make breaking into the HR field much easier.

 There are many options when it comes to HR associations you can join.
 Aside from the national SHRM organization, there are many state and city chapters throughout the US as well as other groups specifically for recruiters, public sector HR managers, policymakers, trainers, and other specialists.

-Build your Network: As with searching for employment in any industry, the individuals that have the most success are the ones who utilize their professional and personal networks to the fullest extent.
+As with searching for employment in any industry, the individuals that have the most success are the ones who leverage their professional and personal networks.
 Touch base with the people you know to identify opportunities, obtain recommendations, or simply bounce ideas off.

 With this in mind, you must be realistic in your job search and your expectations.
 For someone with little to no experience in the HR field, a director’s role is more than likely out of reach.
-Focus your sights on lower-level positions such as HR Assistant, Recruiter, HR Representative, or even HR Generalist.
+Focus your sights on an entry-level position such as HR Assistant, Recruiter, or HR Representative.
 Another option is to look specifically for openings with smaller businesses.
-A lot of folks have cut their teeth at HR departments overseeing hiring decisions for companies with less than 50 employees.
+A lot of HR leaders have cut their teeth at human resources departments overseeing hiring decisions for companies with less than 50 employees.